FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/compute_volume_attach_v2.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to obtain the V2 Compute client.
 A Compute client is needed to create a volume attachment.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new volume attachment.

-* `instance_id` - (Required, String, ForceNew) The ID of the Instance to attach the Volume to.
+* `instance_id` - (Required, String, ForceNew) Specifies the ID of the Instance to attach the Volume to.
+  Changing this will create a new resource.

-* `volume_id` - (Required, String, ForceNew) The ID of the Volume to attach to an Instance.
+* `volume_id` - (Required, String, ForceNew) Specifies the ID of the Volume to attach to an Instance.
+  Changing this will create a new resource.

-* `device` - (Optional, String) The device of the volume attachment (ex: `/dev/vdc`).
+* `device` - (Optional, String) Specifies the device of the volume attachment (ex: `/dev/vdc`).

-  Being able to specify a device is dependent upon the hypervisor in use.
+  -> Being able to specify a device is dependent upon the hypervisor in use.
 There is a chance that the device specified in Terraform will not be the same device the hypervisor chose.
 If this happens, Terraform will wish to update the device upon subsequent applying which will cause the volume to be detached and reattached indefinitely.
   Please use with caution.

 ## Attribute Reference

-All the arguments above can also be exported attributes.
+In addition to all arguments above, the following attributes are exported:

+* `id` - The resource ID in UUID format.

+* `pci_address` - PCI address of the block device.

 ## Timeouts